Michels Hall Service Program

 - Treat each other with respect and resolve conflicts.

-- In the spirit of communio, make meaningful connections with at least ten Michels residents.
+- In the spirit of communio, make meaningful connections with at least 10 Michels residents.

 - Celebrate fellow Michels residents’ accomplishments.